viraj0911/Phonebook/README.md

 ## Description

 The project revolves around a phonebook directory that is created by using the primary concepts of linked lists.
-We have implemented an user account to just identify the user.
+We have implemented a user account to just identify the user.
 Main functions implemented in the code are inserting , deleting and updating a number name and email of a particular contact.
 Other functions also include searching a contact by name ,number and email address.
 In addition we have also included the option to delete the entries with the same name, number and email.

 ## Getting Started